ShinyTrinkets/twofold.ts/docs/readme.md

 Usually options are... optional, but they don't always have a default; for example calculating or executing an expression **absolutely requires** an expression.
 Importing some file absolutely requires that you specify what file to import.
-When a tag doesn't have all the required values, it will not run, and will not be consumed.
+When a tag doesn't have all the required values, it won't run, and won't be consumed.

-If the values contain space, they can be surrounded by a matching _single quotes_, _double quotes_, or backticks.
+If the prop values contain space, they can be surrounded by a matching _single quotes_, _double quotes_, or backticks.

 Newlines are not allowed in _single quotes_ or _double quotes_, but they are allowed in backticks